1 / 10

-Everywhere your hand comes into contact with in the Clio, there are soft-touch materials and plastics that feel they are sturdy.
+Everywhere your hand comes into contact with in the Renault Clio, there are soft-touch materials and plastics that feel they are sturdy.
 This impression remains even when you feel further into the door pockets or seat bases where the edges are smooth, so you won’t snag a finger when reaching for your water bottle from the door bin.

-With the higher trim levels of Clio, the feeling of quality is further enhanced by the mix of colours on offer.
+With the higher trim levels of Renault Clio, the feeling of quality is further enhanced by the mix of colours on offer.
 This brightens up the cabin, while the infotainment screen in the centre of the dash also adds to the general air of the Renault being one of the better made, more solid cars in this sector.

 The entry-point Play version of the Renault Clio comes with a 4.2-inch infotainment screen.
 It offers simple pairing to your smartphone using Renault’s Easy Connect system so you have access to hands-free calls and your contacts list.
 However, for a more advanced set-up, you need the 7-inch touchscreen of the Iconic trim, which gives you satellite navigation, full smartphone integration and it works with Apple CarPlay and Android Auto.
 It can suffer from the odd moment of hesitation when browsing through the menus but is easy to use with a clear display and crisp graphics.

 With the higher spec S Edition and R.S.
 Line models, you get the full 9.3-inch touchscreen that looks much like an iPad.
-It has all the same functions as the Iconic’s set-up but with a bigger, clearer display.
+It has all of the same functions as the Iconic’s set-up with a bigger, clearer display.
 You also get Easy Link Navigation that lets you search for a destination using just two or three key words even if you don’t know the exact location.
 This version of the Clio’s infotainment also comes with upgraded speakers for the stereo and the monitor also doubles as a screen for the reversing camera.

 The two upper trims also come with a 7-inch Driver Information display in the main dash pod.
 It can be configured to show various bits of information, including a large digital speedo that works well when you just need to glance down to make sure you’re within the appropriate limit on any road.

 Renault has made a trade-off in this fifth generation of Clio over its predecessor.
 This is to sacrifice a little rear legroom in favour of a much larger boot.
 Compare the 391-litre load space to other small hatches and it easily beats them and the Clio even has the Volkswagen Golf dusted when it comes to cargo carrying capacity.
 Hybrid models have just 300 litres, with the battery unit taking up valuable storage space under the load floor.

 The load sill means you have to heave bigger items up and over to get them into the boot, but it’s worth the effort for how easily they stash in there.

-Unlike with some small hatches that require you to jiggle a pushchair in to fit, the Clio just swallows it whole with room to spare.
+Unlike with some small hatches that require you to jiggle a pushchair in to fit, the Renault Clio just swallows it whole with room to spare.
 You can also boost the amount of boot room by dropping the 60/40 split and tip back seat to free up as much as 1069-litres of cargo volume.
 The diesel is slightly smaller due to its fuel tank, giving a maximum of 1054-litres with the seats dropped and 366-litres with them raised.

 Whichever engine is fitted, this generosity of load space means there’s less room for adult knees in the back of the Clio.
 This is a calculated move on Renault’s part, working on the assumption few adults will spend much time back here so it’s better to have a boot where you can pack in all of the kids’ paraphernalia with ease.
 It’s a gamble we reckon most Clio customers will agree with as there’s still decent room for two or even three kids in the back.